-Monitoring of the site undertaken in the 2020-21 year by both the Taranaki Regional Council (TRC) and WRS management has shown the operations undertaken at Waikaikai to be generally compliant with consent conditions; one technical non-compliance was reported by TRC, which will be discussed in Section 4 below.
+Monitoring of the site undertaken in the 2021-22 year by both the Taranaki Regional Council (TRC) and WRS management has shown the operations undertaken at Waikaikai to be compliant with consent conditions.

-2. WASTES RECEIVED FOR DISPOSAL
+2. WASTES RECEIVED FOR REMEDIATION

 Waste Types and Volumes